 [Back to Top]

-- Example A: A child has needs related to their diagnosis of Pervasive Developmental Disorder that can be addressed through long term support services, specifically waiver services.
+- Example A: A child has needs related to their diagnosis of pervasive developmental disorder that can be addressed through long term support services, specifically waiver services.
 The child also has a diagnosis of asthma and/or allergies and/or a facial tic and/or a clef lip.
-The PRESENTING Diagnosis for this child is Pervasive Developmental Disorder.
+The PRESENTING Diagnosis for this child is pervasive developmental disorder.
 The other diagnoses are still indicated on the Diagnosis page but they are not PRESENTING Diagnoses.

-- Example C: A child has Down Syndrome and is applying to a variety of sources for long term support services to help with needs related to their condition.
+- Example C: A child has Down syndrome and is applying to a variety of sources for long-term support services to help with needs related to their condition.
 They also have been diagnosed with an ulcer and/or eczema and/or a soft palate deformity and/or torticollis.
-The PRESENTING Diagnosis for this child is Down Syndrome.
+The PRESENTING Diagnosis for this child is Down syndrome.
 The other diagnoses are still indicated on the Diagnosis page but they are not PRESENTING Diagnoses.

 - Example D: A child has severe food allergies resulting in needing a g-tube and needs help with the medical costs associated with this diagnosis.
-They are applying for long term support services through the Katie Beckett Program due to these allergies.
+They are applying for long-term support services through the Katie Beckett Program due to these allergies.
 The child also has diagnoses of ADHD and/or low muscle tone and/or a hip dislocation and/or an expressive language disorder.
-The PRESENTING Diagnosis for this child is Allergy.
+The PRESENTING Diagnosis for this child is allergy.
 The other diagnoses are still indicated on the Diagnosis page but they are not PRESENTING Diagnoses.

 All diagnoses a child has are relevant on the CLTS FS.
-By indicating which diagnoses are "presenting diagnoses" the screen is able to better differentiate the primary concerns a child has that brought them to the point of applying for long term support services.
+By indicating which diagnoses are "presenting diagnoses," the screen is able to better differentiate the primary concerns a child has that brought them to the point of applying for long-term support services.
 It is expected that a child would have no more than three "presenting diagnoses."

 [Back to Top]

 This is a required field.
 The information does not affect functional eligibility.
-It may eventually be used for state and local systems changes to improve children's access to primary health care.
+It may eventually be used for state and local system changes to improve children's access to primary health care.
 These data are also required for federal outcome measurements.